Tobi823/ffupdater/README.md

   (Go to Settings > Repositories > Enable "Guardian Project Official Releases".)
   I don't feel confident enough that I can install and update the Tor Browser / Orbot securely (because I think there is much more at stake than with other browsers).
+- Please reopen FFUpdater after moving it to the internal/external storage.

 ## Git repositories: